How to protect your furry friend from the cold this winter?

 - Take advantage of the sun at midday or early afternoon.

-- Dress them well if their coat is short or thin.
+- Dress them warmly if their coat is short or thin.

 - Always dry them when you return if they got wet from rain or snow.